Islandora/documentation/docs/user-documentation/file_viewers.md

 ### Components of this scenario:

 1. A viewer that includes a field formatter  (e.g. the module OpenSeadragon)
-1. A media display mode (e.g. the media display mode "Open Seadragon")
+1. A media display mode (e.g. the media display mode "OpenSeadragon")
 1. A media type (File, though Image is configured similarly)
 1. A file field on that media type that can use that field formatter (e.g. field_media_file)
 1. A field on that media type that points to a parent node (e.g. field_media_of)
-1. Display Mode Configuration  (make that display mode, on that media type, show only the file field rendered through that viewer's field formatter. e.g. see Media Types > File > Manage Display > Open Seadragon)
+1. Display Mode Configuration  (make that display mode, on that media type, show only the file field rendered through that viewer's field formatter. e.g. see Media Types > File > Manage Display > OpenSeadragon)
 1. An EVA view (which shows a node's attached media as rendered by that Media display mode. e.g. the view "OpenSeadragon Media EVAs")
-1. A content display mode (e.g. the node display mode called "Open Seadragon")
+1. A content display mode (e.g. the node display mode called "OpenSeadragon")
 1. A content type (e.g. Repository Item)
-1. Display Mode Configuration (make that display mode, on that content type, display that EVA as well as whatever metadata is relevant - see Content Types > Repository Item > Manage Display > Open Seadragon )
+1. Display Mode Configuration (make that display mode, on that content type, display that EVA as well as whatever metadata is relevant - see Content Types > Repository Item > Manage Display > OpenSeadragon )
-1. A taxonomy term with a URI (e.g. "Open Seadragon" (http://openseadragon.github.io) imported by a migration in Islandora Defaults)
+1. A taxonomy term with a URI (e.g. "OpenSeadragon" (http://openseadragon.github.io) imported by a migration in Islandora Defaults)
 1. A field on that content type that can have that taxonomy term (e.g. the "Display Hints" field on Repository Item)
 1. A context (which says if a node has that term, then change to the display mode.
-See the context "Open Seadragon")
+See the context "OpenSeadragon")

 ### Logic: